inclusive-design/adaptive-palette/docs/devDoc/SourceStructure.md

 ## Choosing a folder

-A module belongs in `features/<slice>/` when nothing outside that slice imports it.
+A module belongs in `features/<slice>/` when it is part of that feature.
 A feature slice keeps its own cells, components, state and helpers together, so changing the feature touches one folder.

-Everything else belongs in the folder matching what the module is.
-When a helper that lived in a slice gains an importer elsewhere, move it out to `utils/` or `core/`.
+Other code may import from a slice to wire the feature in (`CellTypeRegistry.ts`, `InitGlobals.ts`, the toolbar) or to use its state and prompt helpers (`aboutMePromptText()` in the translation prompt).
+A general helper with no tie to one feature belongs in the folder matching what it is, such as `utils/` or `core/`.

 `cells/` is decided by the registry, not by what the component does: if `cellTypeRegistry` maps a `type` string to it, it is a cell. `CommandMakeSentence` is a registered cell that lives in